Required Documents for Payment to Foreign Employees

 Residents for Tax

-- Required to claim only “0” or “1” allowances (Line 5). *Certain countries may claim certain deductions.
+- No additional items should be claimed. *Certain countries may claim certain deductions.
 See IRS publication 519 for further details.
-If using an exemption, please note this on the NRA W-4 form.

 - Letter from the department is required stating employment dates, country of work, etc.

-- This income is taxable and reportable in the US – a W2 will be mailed.
+- This income is taxable and reportable in the US on form W2

 - The RA will be treated as a RA until December 31 of the year s/he left the US.
-Beginning January 1 if this person will remain outside of the US, s/he will be treated as a NRA.
+Beginning January 1 of the subsequent year, if this person will remain outside of the US, s/he will be treated as a nonresident alien